WhatCanICallMySelf/rust-no/README.md

 ![](https://github.com/vojd/rost/raw/huvud/logo.jpeg)

-Aren't you _uttråkad_ from writing Rust programs in English?
-Do you like saying "fan" a lot?
+Aren't you _utmattet_ from writing Rust programs in English?
+Do you like saying "kranglefant" a lot?
 Would you like to try something different, in an exotic and funny-sounding language?
-Would you want to bring some Swedish touch to your programs?
+Would you want to bring some Norwegian touch to your programs?

-**rost** (Swedish for _Rust_) is here to save your day, as it allows you to write Rust programs in Swedish, using Swedish keywords, Swedish function names, Swedish idioms.
+**russt** (not Norwegian for _Rust_) is here to save your day, as it allows you to write Rust programs in Norwegian, using Norwegian keywords, Norwegian function names, Norwegian idioms.

-This has been designed to be used as the official programming language to develop the future Swedish sovereign operating system.
+This has been designed to be used as the official programming language to develop the future Norwegian sovereign operating system.

-If you're from Sweden's or any other government with Swedish as an official
+If you're from Norway's or any other government with Norwegian as an official
 language: [bnjbvr](https://github.com/bnjbvr) will be awaiting your donations on [liberapay](https://liberapay.com/bnjbvr/).
-(Vänligen notera att [bnjbvr](https://github.com/bnjbvr) skrev den ursprungliga Franska versionen och förtjänar därför världens tack)
+([bnjbvr](https://github.com/bnjbvr) skrev den opprinnelige Franske versjonen og fortjener derfor våres takk)

-You're from Finland (or elsewhere) and don't feel at ease using only Swedish words?
+You're from Sweeden (or elsewhere) and don't feel at ease using only Norwegian words?

 Don't worry!
-Swedish Rust is fully compatible with English-Rust, so you can mix both at your convenience.
+Norwegian Rust is fully compatible with English-Rust, so you can mix both at your convenience.

 Here's an example of what can be achieved with Rost: